What’s your favorite Girl Scout cookie?

 18. Have you ever been rear-ended?

 A cloaked reminder that even the best drivers need good insurance since they have to share the road with the worst drivers.
+And if they need legal help, they can go here.

 19. Do you have any medical issues that could affect your ability to drive?